Keroosha/smack-my-splash-up/README.md

 You can specify only __--splash__ or __--splash2__ this is fine too

 ## TODO

-- [ ] Currently, it is viable only for Unix builds (MacOS, Linux) windows patcher will be __soon™__
-- [ ] IDEA DOESN'T WORK for now, splash screen hidden somwhere else, I'll find it __soon™__
+- [x] IDEA DOESN'T WORK for now, splash screen hidden somwhere else, I'll find it __soon™__
-- [ ] In MacOS - app.jar hidden in app image that can't be "penetrated" via ordinary cd into, manual app.jar extraction required
+- [ ] Cross-platform App (Preferred AvaloniaUI)

 ## Contribution

 If you interested to help me with this quest - contact me at [Dotnet.ru TALKS community](https://t.me/dotnettalks) via mention @Keroosha

-I doesn't read PM messages from strangers at Telegram, so, ping me at chat first!
+I don't read PM from strangers at Telegram, so, ping me at chat first!

 Also - feel free to ask people at chat even if you don't know Russian (Most of the chat members know English), they can (probably) help before me